GFThomas/MOND/init_conditions/disc/README.txt

 cd ..

 Compile & Install
-You can checkout the latest version in the Git repository typing:
+You can checkout the latest version in the Git repository ny typing:

 git clone https://github.com/GFThomas/MOND/init_conditions/disc